 Favorite quote from the author:

 Walter Isaacson is the biographer of our time.
 Da Vinci?
 Steve Jobs?
 Benjamin Franklin?
 He’s covered them all.
-He also wrote this biography of Albert Einstein, basing his research on previously uncovered material and taking a look not just at the facts of Albert Einstein’s life, but also his character and personality.
+He also wrote this biography of Albert Einstein, basing his research on previously uncovered material.
+Isaacson takes a look not just at the facts of Albert Einstein’s life, but also his character and personality.

 Reading biographies is one of the best ways to spend your time, because you can consume an entire person’s life in just a few hours.
 As Warren Buffett says: “People only learn from mistakes, but nobody says they have to be your own.”
 If you look at lives like Einstein’s and try to see what they did right and wrong, that’s a whole lot of time you can shave off your own learning curve.

 Plus, you might not even know what Einstein is actually famous for, other than quotes like “imagination is more important than knowledge” — the 33 best of which we’ve curated for you, by the way.
 Today is the day that changes.

 - Einstein always preserved his sense of childhood curiosity, which is a key part of his success.